sammosummo/sammosummo.github.io/_posts/2020-02-25-perceptual-anchors-data.md

 ---
-layout: post
-title: Two new papers
 date: 2020-02-25
 has_comments: true
+has_references: true
 include_references: true
+layout: post
 references:
 - Mathias2020a
 - Mathias2020b
+revisions:
+- date: 2020-03-01
+  reason: Gave a few more details
 tags:
-  - psychophysics
+- hearing
 - genetics
 - neuroimaging
 - cognition
-  - data
+- open-data
 - publication
-revisions:
- - date: 2020-03-01
-   reason: Gave a few more details
+title: Two new papers
 ---

 I'm very pleased to announce two new first-author papers, both published in January this